fee1-dead/flow.rs/docs/README.md

 Query the network for block by id, height or get the latest block.

 📖 **Block ID** is SHA3-256 hash of the entire block payload.
-This hash is stored as an ID field on any block response object (ie. response from `GetLatestBlock`).
+This hash is stored as an ID field on any block response object (i.e. response from `GetLatestBlock`).

 📖 **Block height** expresses the height of the block on the chain.
 The latest block height increases by one for every valid block produced.